borti4938/n64rgb_pcb/README.md

 Before you start here, make yourself clear where you want to route sync to.
 This depends on whether you want to use sync on luma or sync on composite sync (raw sync) cable.

-- Free the sync pin from the MultiOut, which means that you have to trace back the copper track from the MultiOut pin and make sure that there is nothing connected to.
+- Free the sync pin from the MultiOut, which means that you must trace back the copper track from the MultiOut pin and make sure that there is nothing connected to.
   - pin 3 (raw sync cable): usually unconnected.
 Only connected in earlier NTSC console (-CPU-01 to -CPU-03)
   - pin 7 (luma sync cable): usually connected.
 Search for a nearby resistor or trace back to the DENC-NUS or MAV-NUS and lift the luma pin.
 Remove the resistor or lift the pin at the DENC-NUS or MAV-NUS.
 - solder the flex on its place of the MultiOut